BharathYR45/Lane-detection-using-Carla-simulator-/README.md

 **Methodology**

-Gaussian Blur: Initially applied to reduce noise in the images.
+- Gaussian Blur: Initially applied to reduce noise in the images.
-Canny Edge Detection: Used to highlight the edges of the lanes.
+- Canny Edge Detection: Used to highlight the edges of the lanes.
-Hough Transform: Identifies and maps straight lines to corresponding lanes, adapting to different lighting and road conditions.
+- Hough Transform: Identifies and maps straight lines to corresponding lanes, adapting to different lighting and road conditions.

+  **Output**